vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 increased.
 Direct GI tract symptoms such as stomach rumble, flatulence, and burping seem to have further reduced.

+### Thirty-two days later (2024-08-19)

+This summary was added the next morning (2024-08-20).

+My symptoms stayed mostly similar to the past few days: not much by way of gas, reflux, stomach rumble, or perceived constipation/tenesmus, but continued mild pain.
+The pain was initially on the center and right side, but toward the end of the day seemed to shift more to the center and to slightly left of center (but not to the left side).
+The extent to which I noticed the pain during my daily activities also seemed to reduce slightly.

 ## Current learnings

 I was updating [best practices around abdominal